 To partner with schools, community organizations and corporations to provide leadership development programs and empowerment events to help girls of color around the globe to pursue their dreams and unlock their true potential.

-Over the past eight years, Pretty Brown Girl has helped thousands of girls across the country to have increased self-esteem with our unique empowerment products, K-12 After-School Program, Clubs and National Events.
+Over the past 10 years, Pretty Brown Girl has helped thousands of girls across the globe to have increased self-esteem with our unique empowerment products, K-12 After-School Programs, Clubs and National Events.

 In 2010, Sheri Crawley and her husband Corey, decided to relocate to her hometown of Detroit, Michigan to be closer to her mom who was unfortunately diagnosed with Alzheimer’s disease.
 In the fall, their oldest daughter, Laila, was enrolled in kindergarten, and the couple observed changes in her behavior.
 Laila lost her bubbly personality and became more withdrawn and timid during school hours.
 She began to make comments when she saw shampoo commercials on television that she wanted long blonde hair like that of her classmates, as opposed to her own beautifully textured hair.